-We were given the message that we had to earn our parent’s love & approval – yet we never succeeded, because nothing we did was ever good enough.
-The ‘approval’ was conditional AND was only tentatively given if the child completely submerged their own identity to conform to the alcoholic, narcissistic agenda of the family.
+In many unhealthy families, kids got the message that we had to earn our parent’s love & approval – yet we never succeeded, because nothing we did was ever good enough for them.
+The ‘approval’ was conditional, AND was only tentatively given if the child completely submerged their own identity to conform to the alcoholic, narcissistic agenda of the family.

-On the one hand, deprived ACoAs who follow them end up believing that TO:
+On the one hand, obeying them leaves us convinced that TO:

 • be loved – we have to eliminate our natural tendencies, please everyone else, not have needs, shut off many of our emotions, never object to other people abuse or selfishness…..

-• get affection, attention / sex … we have to give in to whoever want us – even when we can’t stand them, deny having boundaries, focus on the needs & desires of the other person instead of ourselves …..
+• get affection, attention / sex … we have to give in to whoever want us – even when we can’t stand them, don’t want to do what someone else wants, lets others invade our boundaries, never object to abuse …..

 • be respected &/or admired – we have to be perfect, out-achieve everyone else, have all the answers, ‘religiously’ follow our training …..

 On the other hand – some ACoAs who are also not allowed to have their needs – become rebellious & try to grab everything they can.

 EXPs: When ACoAs inherit money, we quickly squander it all because: